 But while some car decorations are perfectly fine, others are potentially hazardous, and even illegal.

-If you’re thinking of jazzing up your car, it’s worth knowing where you stand: What’s legal, and what isn’t?
+If you’re thinking of jazzing up your car or modifying it, it’s worth knowing where you stand: What’s legal, and what isn’t?

 Are Car Stickers Legal in the UK?

 The law goes into detail about the surface area of windscreens, the amount of area you’re allowed to cover, and other practical considerations.
 In short, the law states that car decorations are fine so long as they don’t obscure your view of the road.

 But as a general rule of thumb, just remember that, within reason, you can decorate your car in any way you like, just so long as you keep your view of the road ahead and behind you clear and unobstructed at all times.

 There are other laws at play when it comes to stickers on your car.
 If you put a sticker on your car featuring a profanity or an indecent image, then the police might want to talk to you.
 They might talk about “disturbing the peace”, or “disturbing other drivers”, and they might even start talking about public decency laws.

 Also, you should avoid putting reflective stickers on your car, as these could be very dangerous by distracting or dazzling other drivers.

 Want to know the specific law that dictates what you can and cannot do to your car?
 It’s Regulation 30 of the Road Vehicles (Construction and Use) Regulations 1986 (SI 1986 No. 1078).